 We rely on our doctors and health care providers to heal us and keep us safe.
 Unfortunately, things do not always go as planned.
 People are injured or killed while under the care of a medical professional, despite most doctors’ training and good intentions.
-Mistakes are made and unfortunately, when mistakes involve medical care, there is often an injured patient.
+Mistakes are made and unfortunately, when mistakes involve medical care, usually there are dire circumstances.
 If you or a loved one believes that there is a medical mistake that caused an injury or death, you or that loved one may be entitled to compensation.

-Medical malpractice is extremely complicated.
-Not only are the laws governing professional malpractice complex, these cases involve highly technical medical issues.
-You need an attorney who understands medical malpractice law in Virginia and has experience dealing with these sensitive, complex issues.
+You need an attorney who understands medical malpractice law in each state where the malpractice occurred and has experience dealing with these sensitive, complex issues.

 What You Need to Know about Your Medical Malpractice Case

 Work on your medical malpractice case begins the moment you contact WilliamsFord.
-We collect key details regarding your injuries and determine who is responsible for your devastation.
+We collect key details regarding your injuries and determine who is responsible for your devastating damages.
 It is helpful to have a complete set of your medical records to analyze the facts of your treatment.

-Once we have determined your case is potentially sound, your injury is substantial, and you are pursuing a case within the applicable statute of limitations, we submit your medical records for review to one of our medical experts.
-The WilliamsFord Team has been working on medical malpractice cases for over 25 years and we have built an extensive network of highly trained medical specialists available to help us with our cases.
+Once we have determined your case is potentially sound, your injury is substantial, and you are pursuing a case within the applicable statute of limitations, we submit your medical records for review to a medical expert in the same area of practice in which the malpractice occurred.
+Finding a doctor willing to review a case is not always easy.
+The attorneys at WilliamsFord have been working on medical malpractice cases for over 30 years and we have built an extensive network of highly trained medical specialists available to help us review cases.

-This doctor issues an opinion concerning your injuries and the potential negligence of your health care providers.
-This is essential because Virginia law requires, prior to serving a malpractice defendant with a lawsuit, a doctor to opine within a reasonable degree of medical certainty, that the defendant deviated from the appropriate standard of care in treating the plaintiff and that there were damages as a result of the deviation.
-This means that we must have an expert say that the doctor did something during the course of treatment that no other reasonable and prudent doctor would do, or failed to do something during the course of treatment that any other reasonable and prudent doctor would have done, resulting in injury and damages to you or your loved one.
+The potential expert issues an opinion concerning your injuries and the potential negligence of your health care providers.
+This opinion is essential because the law requires a doctor in the same or similar practice of the defendant to opine within a reasonable degree of medical certainty, that the defendant deviated from the appropriate standard of care in treating the plaintiff and that there were damages suffered as a result of the deviation.
+This means that we must have an expert say that the doctor did something during the course of treatment that no other reasonable and prudent doctor would do, or the doctor failed to do something during the course of treatment that any other reasonable and prudent doctor would have done, resulting in injury and damages to you or your loved one.